ExtraHorizon/javascript-sdk/README.md

 // ?select(name)&eq(name,fitbit)
 ```

+## Interceptors

+The data returned from the backend is mapped using interceptors:

+- timestamps will be of type Date
+- keys will be camelCased
+- `records_affected` will be replaced by `affected_records`

 ## Raw queries

 You can use the underlying Axios instance (after authentication) to call endpoints not yet wrapped by this SDK.
+Please note that the response does pass through the interceptors:

 ```ts
 import { client } from '@extrahorizon/javascript-sdk';